TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/usb/usb_dfu_example.md

 		sudo dfu-util -a 0 -i 0 -D test_data.txt

-- The *test_data.txt* file contains a string data that is to be transfered.
+- The *test_data.txt* file contains a string data that is to be transferred.
 - Once the DFU transfer is completed following will be displayed on the terminal.